Skip to main content

 Prepare your CSV file for import

-If you have an existing contact list, format it as a CSV file with clearly labeled column headers.
+Format your existing contact list as a CSV file with clearly labeled column headers.
 Key columns to include:

 • first_name